Conjugate Heat Transfer for Laminar Pin Bundle Flow

 Because we used synchronization_interval = parent_app, you will see in the screen output that the data transfers into NekRS only occur on synchronization points with the main application - all other time steps will omit the messages about normalizing heat flux and extracting temperatures from NekRS.

 After converting the NekRS output files to a format viewable in Paraview (see instructions here), the simulation results can be displayed.
-The fluid temperature is shown in Figure 3 along with the mesh lines of the solid phase, while the solid temperature is shown in Figure 4 along with the lines connecting GLL points for the fluid phase.
+Figure 3 shows the fluid temperature along with the solid mesh; and the solid temperature along with the fluid mesh.
 The temperature color scale is the same in both figures.

 Preserving Flux on Individual Sidesets